 The goals of the IAABC were to standardize and support the practice of companion animal behavior consulting, while providing resources for pet owners needing advice.
-The organization has since grown to nearly 400 members throughout the world.
+The organization is growing and currently has over 700 members throughout the world.

 Who We Are

 IAABC members have diverse practices and methodologies, and believe in the study and science of behavior consulting.
 We understand that animal behavior consultants can assist owners in managing and modifying problem behaviors, and in the process help strengthen the relationships between an owner and pet.